Renting a car in Mexico is a good way to get around. It gives you a lot more freedom and flexibility than having to depend on public transport.

 Visiting gas stations in Mexico

-Often, as one person fills your car, another will wipe your windshield and clean your windows.
-Tipping in Mexico is important and the same is true when interacting with gas station staff.
+Both cards and cash are usually accepted.
+One person will often fill up your car while another will wipe your windshield and clean your windows.
+Tipping in Mexico is important and this applies when interacting with gas station staff.

 It is important to be aware of the various scams that you could become a victim of in Mexico.
 Sometimes, some gas station workers will give you less gas than what you paid for.